You are here:

 Club Borinquen

 Caption: Students in Club Borinquen at East Harlem’s Benjamin Franklin High School.
-The club name references the Taino name for the island of Puerto Rico.
+The club name references the Taíno name for the island of Puerto Rico.

 Italian immigrant Leonard Covello was the principal of East Harlem’s Benjamin Franklin High School, an all-boys school.
-Drawing on his own experience immigrating to the US, Covello wanted to create a school where students’ home cultures could connect to those of the school.
-Early in the 20th century, most of Franklin’s students were Italian-American.
-Covello created spaces within the school to welcome parents and community members, including through specific Italian-American clubs, and extended the school out into the community.
+Drawing on his own experience immigrating to the US, Covello wanted to create a school where students’ home cultures could connect to the school’s.
+Early in the 20th century, most of Franklin’s students were Italian American.
+Covello created spaces within the school to welcome parents and community members, including through specific Italian American clubs, and extended the school out into the community.
 He opened a multilingual library and a job placement center on a street close to the school, and welcomed students and parents there.

 In the 1930s and 1940s, Puerto Rican migration to the mainland United States increased, and many chose East Harlem as home.
 In keeping with the school’s earlier efforts to link home and school culture, the school sponsored Club Borinquen for its Puerto Rican students.1 Borinquen (or Borikén) was the historic Taíno name for the island of Puerto Rico.
 Some teachers used discussion of film clips in class to encourage students to be critical of racism around them.2

 Although school leaders like Covello said that they wanted to create a community where everyone was welcome, there were tensions between student groups, sometimes provoked by events far from the school.
 In 1935, Italy, under the dictator Mussolini, invaded Ethiopia.
-News of invasion led to conflict between Black students and Italian-American students in the school and in East Harlem.3
+News of invasion led to conflict between Black students and Italian American students in the school and in East Harlem.3

 -

-Michael C. Johanek and John Puckett, Leonard Covello and the Making of Benjamin Franklin High School : Education as If Citizenship Mattered (Philadelphia: Temple University Press, 2007). ↩︎
+Michael C. Johanek and John Puckett, Leonard Covello and the Making of Benjamin Franklin High School: Education as If Citizenship Mattered (Philadelphia: Temple University Press, 2007). ↩︎

 -